June 2015 Turkish general election: Government formation

 In July 2015 HDP was open to coalition with unwilling AKP, but in September it rejected the prospect of that coalition.
 MHP have rejected possibility of joining a coalition involving the HDP.
 As a result, a coalition not involving the AKP is not a possible scenario.
 In a last-ditch attempt to form a CHP-MHP coalition with outside support from the HDP, CHP leader Kemal Kılıçdaroğlu offered MHP leader Devlet Bahçeli the post of Prime Minister of Turkey in such a coalition.
 Bahçeli criticised the offer, calling the CHP a 'seat supplier'.

 The CHP and MHP both initially refused to join a coalition with the AKP, but later indicated interest in entering negotiations.
-An AKP-CHP coalition was seen as one of the most likely scenarios and was supported by the financial sector.
+An AKP-CHP coalition was seen as one of the most likely scenarios.
 An AKP-MHP coalition was also seen as likely due to ideological similarities, though the two parties differ strongly on the issue of the Kurdish peace process.
 The MHP set out its red lines for any coalition deal to be the end of any discussion of a presidential system, the end of the solution process, the safeguarding of Turkish identity in any new constitutional settlement and the re-opening of suppressed corruption cases.
 The party's leader Devlet Bahçeli also demanded that Erdoğan should either resign or strictly keep to the constitutional limits of his position as president.
 In contrast, the AKP initially put forward three non-compromisable conditions on any coalition, which include the continuation of the solution process, the continuation of the government's efforts to purge the political power of the Gülen Movement and the refusal to compromise on Recep Tayyip Erdoğan's conduct as president.
 On 11 June, the AKP appeared to backtrack on their support for an executive presidency, with leader Ahmet Davutoğlu stating that he was not against the current parliamentary system.
 Davutoğlu also claimed that the AKP did not have any non-negotiable conditions for a coalition despite earlier contradictory reports.